HACC Rules

 The full set of rules and guidelines in PDF format is now available.

 Please read the Official Rules and Guidelines document carefully to ensure you are compliant while participating in the HACC.
-You will agreeing to abide by these rules when you are registering on HACC HUI.
-If you are a minor, you and your parent/guardian will be required to sign a form indicating that you are agreeing to abide by the terms of these rules.
+You will agreeing to abide by these rules when you register as an Individual Participant using the HACC 2023 Registration Forms.
+If you are a minor, you and your parent/guardian will be required to sign a form indicating that you are agreeing to abide by the terms of these rules and they are giving you permission to participate.
+Links to complete this step are provided at the end of the registration process.

 Please note that if a winning team is found to be in violation of any of the terms of this document, the State of Hawaii may disqualify the team and award the prize to the next highest scoring team.

-There have been a couple of changes that it is important you be aware of.
-These are:
+There have been a couple of changes that it is important for you to be aware of.

 • Security/Privacy Criteria updates:

-Each team must answer a required security question on hacc2022.devpost.com.
-The question will be related to how your solutions should be secured and your response must not exceed 300 words.
+This question will now be on the Google submission form.
+Each team must answer a required security question during project submission.
+The question is about how your solution should be secured and your response must not exceed 300 words.
 Be specific to your application’s security needs – describe how the different parts/functions of the solution should be secured for both data security and privacy.
 Do not provide generic security guidance.
 (If this question is left blank score will be 0 for this category!)

 Here are highlights of the sections of the rules and guidelines.
 But don’t stop here!
 READ the ENTIRE DOCUMENT.